-Then, within four weeks of the storm, water from the lower levels of each building was removed.
+Some initial attempts to drain the water from the library basements were unsuccessful, as water from the still saturated ground outside would seep back in.
+But within about four weeks of the storm, water from the lower levels of each building was eventually removed.

 In the smaller basement of Jones Hall a successful effort was made to retrieve everything of value, more than 4,000 boxes of material overall.
 These were archival collections comprised largely of historical manuscripts but also other primary source archival materials for research that included registration cards, newspapers, books, posters, matted prints and other art work, cartoons, photographs, lithographs, ledgers, diaries, journals, scrapbooks, and miscellaneous ephemera.